Chris91ss/Base-Converter-And-Calculator/README.md

 #### Available Online

 The app is now available for use in the browser on itch.io!
-You can try it out here: [Base Converter and Calculator on itch.io](https://chris91s.itch.io/base-converter-calculator).
+You can try it out here: [Base Converter and Calculator](https://chris91s.itch.io/base-converter-calculator).

 ---